 Public health significance and occurrence of Ross River virus disease

-RRV is the commonest and most widespread arboviral disease in Australia.
-In Australia, the five-year (2005–09) average number of notifications was 4,781.
+RRV is the most common and widespread arboviral disease in Australia.
 Major outbreaks have occurred in all parts of Australia, primarily from January to May each year.
-RRV disease has been detected and possibly transmitted to humans in most major metropolitan areas of Australia, including Perth, Brisbane, Sydney and Melbourne.
 RRV disease is considered endemic throughout most parts of Victoria, particularly around inland waterways and coastal regions, but not in metropolitan Melbourne.
 Epidemics usually follow heavy rains, or high tides that inundate salt marshes or coastal wetlands.
-Following increased Victorian rainfall and floods, there were about 400 notified cases in 2010, compared with 80 in 2009.
+Between 131 and 1,967 notifications were received each year during the five years from 2015 to 2019 (median: 265 per year).
+Following increased Victorian rainfall and floods, there were 1,967 notified cases in 2017, compared with 265 in 2016.

 Reservoir of Ross River virus